chingu-voyages/voyage-project-tier3-dinosaurs/README.md

 #### Structure

-- [ ] This is a purely frontend application.
-No backend is required.
+- [ ] This is a full-stack application.
+Frontend and backend are required.
+- [ ] Integrate user authentication (sign up and sign in) with database system.
 - [ ] You may use any languages, tools, or libraries you prefer when designing and building this app.
 - [ ] Utilize the provided Dinosaur's API to display data.
+- [ ] Consume a second API that's related to Dinosaur (News API).
 - [ ] You may **_NOT_** use AI-base solution generators like GitHub CoPilot.
 - [ ] Useful links and resources:
     - [National History Museum](https://www.nhm.ac.uk/discover/dinosaurs.html)